Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 For some fingerprints it is necessary to also change the security patch date to match the fingerprint used (the actual patch won't change, just the displayed date).
 This is automatically done by the module when using a fingerprint from a build after March 16 2018.
 If you do not want this to happen you can manually add `ro.build.version.security_patch` to the custom props and load back the original date, but keep in mind that this may result in the fingerprint not working and SafetyNet will fail.

-### My device's model has changed
-In order to fool SafetyNet into using basic key attestation for the bootloader state check rather than hardware (which we cannot fool), the device model has to be changed to one that does NOT match the actual device.
-If your device uses hardware backed attestation, the only way (currently) to pass the CTS profile check of SafetyNet is to change the device model.
-See [Force BASIC key attestation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#force-basic-key-attestation) for more details.

 ### The Play Store is broken
 If you suddenly can't find some apps, or that you aren't offered the latest version of an app, it might be because of having changed the device fingerprint.
 See [Can I use any fingerprint?](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#can-i-use-any-fingerprint) for details.